Hand-foot-mouth disease is a common viral infection that most often begins in the throat.

 Antibiotics do not work because the infection is caused by a virus.
 (Antibiotics treat infections caused by bacteria, not viruses.)
 To relieve symptoms, the following home care can be used:

-- Salt water mouth rinses (1/2 teaspoon of salt to 1 glass of warm water) may be soothing.
+- Salt water mouth rinses (1/2 teaspoon, or 6 grams, of salt to 1 glass of warm water) may be soothing.

 Complete recovery occurs in 5 to 7 days.